thetunnes/last-challenge-ignite-react/README.md

 * Next tasks

-[] Responsive Web Design in all application
+- [ ] Responsive Web Design in all application <br />
-[] Developement Responsive Design in Menu Sidebar
+- [ ] Developement Responsive Design in Menu Sidebar <br />
-[] Create Component and Request Last Reviewed with User Logged [] Input Search for pages Perfil and Explore, where Server Components not working with Inputs.
+- [ ] Create Component and Request Last Reviewed with User Logged <br />
+- [ ] Input Search for pages Perfil and Explore, where Server Components not working with Inputs. <br />